DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 * **Popular Vote Ratio:** ratio needed for a vote to pass

-* **Yearly Tax:** How many ether each member is expected to pay yearly in order to maintain their token
+* **Yearly Tax:** How many Ether each member is expected to pay yearly in order to maintain their token

 * **Taxation date:** What day tax is due yearly, default to Dec 31st.